Understanding How Interest Rate Trends Impact Annuities and Bonds

 While some fixed index annuities come with fees, it is possible to find an annuity with no fees that gives you the upside of the market with market protection.
 Some annuities offer inflation protection, which allows your potential annual income to increase, essentially giving you a raise each year.

-A fixed index annuity can be a strong bond alternative because of the protection and growth potential they offer in addition to the ability to generate income.
+A FIA can be a strong bond alternative because of the protection and growth potential they offer in addition to the ability to generate income.

 No matter your financial goals, Dewitt & Dunn Financial Services is here to help you select the right plan to meet your objective.
 Contact us today to learn more and schedule an appointment to discuss your investment portfolio.
 972.473.4700.